zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yoon: Maybe you can ask your aunts and uncles about  it.

-Kelly: But what if my mother didn’t disclose this t o me for a reason?
+Kelly: But what if my mother didn’t disclose this to me for a reason?
 I don’t want to air her dirty laundry now that she’s gone.

  Yoon: You wouldn’t be airing dirty laundry.
 A part of your family history has come to light and you have questions.
 That’s natural.
 An d plus, you’re keeping it in the family.